 Projects per year

-Metal organic framework Cu(tpt)BF4·¾H2O was synthesized as a potential carbon capture material, with the aim to exploit the Lewis base interaction of the incorporated ligand functionalities with the acidic gas.
+A metal organic framework Cu(tpt)BF 4· 3 4 H 2O was synthesized as a potential carbon capture material, with the aim being to exploit the Lewis base interaction of the incorporated ligand functionalities with acidic gas.
 The material displays high thermal stability but an exceptionally low surface area; however, this contrasts starkly with its ability to capture carbon dioxide, demonstrating significant activated diffusion within the framework.
-Full characterization of the material shows a robust structure, where CO2 sorption is 120% greater than current industrial methods using liquid amine solutions; the thermal energy required for sorbent regeneration is reduced by 65%, indicating true industrial potential of the synthesized material.
+The full characterization of the material shows a robust structure, where the CO 2 sorption is 120% greater than current industrial methods using liquid amine solutions; the thermal energy required for sorbent regeneration is reduced by 65%, indicating the true industrial potential of the synthesized material.

 - carbon dioxide

 Fletcher, A. (Creator), Kennedy, A. (Data Collector), Beveridge, S. (Data Collector), Cussen, E. (Supervisor), Nichol, G. S. (Data Collector) & McAnally, C. (Data Collector), University of Strathclyde, 14 Dec 2020